Ely will be offering standard 7-night and 10-night trips departing on regular intervals throughout the summer. You can see the full schedule here:

 a swim test prior to arrival at a Northern Tier base.
 Each leader and participant must be rated a “Swimmer” using the BSA swim text.

-- Crew Roster – Must be submitted prior to arrival
+- Crew Roster_2021– Must be submitted prior to arrival

 - Wilderness First-Aid Training – At least one adult advisor must have proof (completion certificate) of BSA approved Wilderness First Aid training.
 Minimum WFA course length is 16-hours.